enyojs/ares-project/KNOWN-BUGS.md

 ### Phonegap Build UI limitation

-The actual Phonegap Build UI that let the user define the content of the XML tags of the configuration file "config.xml" present the following limitations :
+The actual Phonegap Build UI that let the user define the content of the XML tags of the configuration file `config.xml` present the following limitations :
-* The user don't have the ability to modify the content of the the file config.xml.
+* The user don't have the ability to modify the content of the the file `config.xml`.
 Each time the build is launched, the content of this configuration file is rewritten by an auto-generated content.
-* The number of instances of the XML tags "icon" & "gap:splash" are limited to 1 for each, or the Phonegap Build service let the user define multiple icons or splash screens with different resolution for an application
+* The number of instances of the XML tags `icon` & `gap:splash` is limited to 1 for each, or the Phonegap Build service let the user define for an application multiple icons or splash screens with different resolution.
-* For the tag "access", the definition of the attributs "subdomains" & "browserOnly" is missing from the UI.
+* For the tag `access`, the definition of the attributs `subdomains` & `browserOnly` is missing from the UI.

 In order to solve these Issues the following solutions will be proposed  :
-* The missing widget to parameter the "access" tag attributes will be added to the UI
+* The missing widget for setting the parameters of the `access` tag attributes will be added to the UI
-* Ares user will be grant the possibility to disable the auto-generation of the file "config.xml" when the build is launched, so the user will be able to have the full control of the content of this configuration file.
+* Ares user will be grant the possibility to disable the auto-generation of the file `config.xml` when the build is launched, so the user will be able to have the full control of the content of this configuration file.

+For now, there is no workaround to bypass these issues.